spellshift/realm/docs/_docs/dev-guide/eldritch.md

 `docs/_docs/user-guide/eldritch.md`
 Add your function to the docs.
 Give your function a unique and descriptive name.
 Assign it to an Eldritch Library.

-Currently Eldritch has eight libraries your function can be bound to:
+Currently Eldritch has the following libraries your function can be bound to:

 * `assets`: Is used to interact with files stored natively in the agent.
 * `crypto` Is used to encrypt/decrypt or hash data.